yu-lab-vt/PrinCut-Auto/README.md

 A GPU is required for faster feature calculation.

-To use the code for a more flexible analysis, MATLAB 2023a or a later version is required.
+To use the code for a faster and more flexible analysis, MATLAB 2023a or a later version is required.

 ## Citation
 If you find the code useful for your research, please cite our paper.